-If your employer fails in any extend in any of these areas and as a result you are injured, then you entitled to claim compensation and if it can be shown that your employer has in any way been negligent, you have a very high chance of winning your claim.
+If your employer fails to any extent in any of these areas and, as a result, you are injured, then you entitled to claim compensation, and if it can be shown that your employer has in any way been negligent, you have a very high chance of winning your claim.

 There are many kinds of crane accidents.
 One of the most common yet sadly easily avoidable is a tower crane accident involving contact with overhead power lines.
 Here is a list of some of the more common crane accidents:

 - Colliding with other high objects and buildings.

 - The crane collapses.